noncent/simple-error-templates/README.md

+# Simple Error Templates
-# Simply the best 404, 403, 500 error page
+## Simply the best 404, 403, 500 error page

-## Sometimes simplicity is the most beautiful things in the world!! :)
+### Sometimes simplicity is the most beautiful things in the world!! :)

 This is the most beautiful and simplest error template ever :)